 Computershare Trust Company of Canada (the "Trustee") acts as trustee for the Trust.
-At a special meeting of the Trust's unitholders, Stornoway Portfolio Management Inc. ("SPM"), an Ontario corporation, was appointed as the investment manager ("Investment Manager") of the Trust, effective July 1, 2008.
-SPM previously provided portfolio management services to Cinnamon Investments Limited, the previous investment manager, who paid for SPM's services from their portfolio management fees.
-The change in investment manager did not have a significant impact on the basis of fees charged to the Funds.
+At a special meeting of the Trust's unitholders, Stornoway Portfolio Management Inc. ("SPM"), an Ontario corporation, was appointed as the investment manager ("Investment Manager") of the Trust, effective July 1, 2008..

 The Investment Manager provides portfolio management and administrative services to the Trust, subject to the overall supervision of the Trustee.
 The Investment Manager is authorized to invest and reinvest the Trust's assets and make investment decisions on behalf of the Trust.
-The Investment Manager and its affiliates own 158,428 (2009 - 130,078) units representing 11.1% (2009 - 9.1%) of the outstanding units as at December 31, 2010.
+Senior executives of the Investment Manager own 182,188 (2010 - 158,428) units representing 10.7% (2010 - 11.1%) of the outstanding units as at December 31, 2011.

-The capital of the Trust is represented by the net asset value of the Trust, and comprises mainly of investments.
+The capital of the Trust is represented by the net asset value of the Trust, and is comprised mainly of investments.
 As more fully outlined in the Declaration of Trust, the principal investment objective of the Trust is to achieve absolute annual returns, with an emphasis on capital gains, through investment in selected North American securities.
 The Trust will invest its property primarily in North American high yield and distressed debt securities, and in small capitalization equity securities.
 The success of the Trust depends on the investment decisions of the Investment Manager and will be influenced by a number of risk factors including liquidity risk, market risks, investment in options, and leverage from borrowed funds.